Holt.Blue

 Class Notes

 My class notes are all online.
-For my MTH 105 course, the reader may view the topics to be covered at the following link:
+For my STAT 243Z course, the reader may view the topics to be covered at the following link:

 Class Notes

 The reader will notice that at the top of every page of my class notes is worksheet corresponding to the topic being covered.
-For example, when we cover Expected Value (Long-Term Averages), there is a link to the Worksheet on that topic near the top of the page.
+For example, when we cover Mean (Expected Value) & Standard Deviation of Random Variables, there is a link to the Worksheet on that topic near the top of the page.
 Students complete this worksheet as (which is a random selection of homework problems) in groups and present their solutions to their peers.
 Students know that they may download the worksheets in advance, and some students simply access them with their phone or other device.

 Video Lectures

 For both my online face-to-face courses, I record video lectures.
-The reader may view videos for select MTH 105 topics here:
+The reader may view videos for select STAT 243Z topics here:

 Video Lectures